ConductionNL/StUF-Berichten/README.md

 	]
 }
 ```

-If the receiver of the message requires a username/password authentication, the entity contains properties for them, of which the password property will not be shown when requesting the entity.
-These parameters will be passed on as basic auth, except when also the 'digest' property is set, then the component will pass it on as digest authentication.

 If authentication has not been provided for an component the StUF component wil use its own authentication (as provided in the .env file).